quangminh1212/Auto_Commit/README.md

 # Auto Commit

-A tool for automating Git commits for your projects.
-This utility helps developers maintain a consistent commit history with minimal effort.
+A tool to automatically commit changes to a git repository at regular intervals or when changes are detected.

 ## Features

+- Monitor directories for changes
-- Automatic commit detection
+- Automatically commit changes at specified intervals
-- Customizable commit messages
+- Customizable commit messages with time/date placeholders
-- Schedule-based commits
-- Easy setup and configuration
-- Cross-platform support
+- Can run once or continuously monitor

 ## Installation